max-hammond420/java/README.md

-some java programs used for practice
+a collection of small java programs